infinum/android-halley/README.md

 ## Getting started

 There are several ways to include _Halley_ in your project, depending on your use case.
 In every case, you should include and apply _Halley_ plugin first.
-PLugin will include core dependencies and apply KotlinX Serialization in your project.
+Plugin will include core dependencies and apply KotlinX Serialization in your project.
 You have to add buildscript dependencies in your project level `build.gradle` or `build.gradle.kts`:

 ### Core - with Halley plugin